Lsrock/Lsrock.github.io/projects/project-1.md

 layout: project
 type: project
 image: images/micromouse.jpg
-title: Micromouse
+title: Gotta Catch Them All
 permalink: projects/micromouse
 # All dates must be YYYY-MM-DD format!
-date: 2015-07-01
+date: 2018-12-11
 labels:
-  - Robotics
+  - Java
-  - Arduino
+  - Computer Science
-  - C++
+  - Pokemon
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: A GUI that was created for a final project that is meant to replicate the catching process of pokemon.
 ---

 <div class="ui small rounded images">